Why is My AC Not Blowing Cold Air?

 That’s why you need to identify the potential cause of the problem as soon as possible to get your air conditioner running again.
 The more information you have, the better you’ll be able to address the issue and return to living comfortably.

 Whether you have a dirty air filter, a refrigerant leak, a frozen evaporator coil, or otherwise, you need to know the warning signs.
+A common complaint following the installation of new HVAC systems or repairs involving the thermostat is that your system is actually blowing warm air.
+This is typically a wiring problem causing your auxiliary heaters to come on when the system is in cooling mode.
+This will definitely cause your system to blow warm air.
 Today, let’s take a look at the most common issues with home air conditioners and help you get your cold air blowing again.

 Your Thermostat Settings are Incorrect